GumbyFramework/Claymate/README.md

 Here are short descriptions of the commands available.
 Use the command without any arguments (`$ claymate`) to see full details.

 - `build` - Concatenates and minifies all gumby javascript assets in the proper order utilizing [uglify-js](https://github.com/mishoo/UglifyJS2).
 Accepts further options to specify which modules to include.
+By default, this will look for the gumby files starting from the current directory, and output them to the current directory.
+You will have to specify the path to gumby or desired output path if they are different.
+Furthermore, a sourcemap can be built to accompany the minified file.

 ##Configuration

 All command line options for a given subcommand can be set in a JSON configuration file called `gumby.json`, typically located at the root of your project.

 > Note that claymate will look for this file in the directory in which you run claymate, so keeping it in the root of the project is not a requirement.

 As an example, the following command: